PureZinc/PureZinc/README.md

 - 🌱 I’m currently learning (and most experienced with) Back-End Development in Python
 - 🤓 Complete Amateur Beginner: I have only 2 months of experience with Software Development
 - 🎯 My next big goal is becoming a full-time Developer (freelancing as well)
-- 💪 My biggest motivator is conguering the future with AI (Also, coding is a lot of fun!)
+- 💪 My biggest motivator is conquering the future with AI (Also, coding is a lot of fun!)
 - 📫 Reach out to my eMail: nicholaslee022@gmail.com

 <!---